arusso/tgrep/README.md

 _In Febuary 2011, Reddit was looking to [hire some systems engineers](https://www.reddit.com/r/blog/comments/fjgit/reddit_is_doubling_the_size_of_its_programming/), and asked applicants to write a tool to search through web log files in a specific format by date/time.
-This was my (unsubmitted) attempt to the backend challenge._
+This is my unfinished attempt to the backend challenge._

 ## Project Requirements